 In some instances, people wanting to come off methadone will experience many unpleasant side effects.
 It does require, by all means, medically supervised detox to wean the person off slowly.

 The withdrawal of some drugs can cause severe aches and spasm with muscles and bone pain, with a very bad “headspace.”
 Withdrawing can be life-threatening if the dose is high and taken for an extended time.
 Increased anxiety and even seizures can occur during the detox period.
 Also, withdrawal becomes more complicated with a physical ailment, whether one takes prescription drugs or not.
 The assessment is a vital part of drug or alcohol rehabilitation.

 Medical detox is to prevent worsening health conditions.
 It also helps overcome the withdrawal effect or symptoms during the treatment.
-Most medical withdrawals will last on average between 5 to 10 days with constant supervision and monitoring of vital signs by trained medical professionals.
-After this step is complete, most centers encourage their clients to enter a drug rehab center.
+Most medical withdrawals will last, on average, between 5 to 10 days with constant supervision and monitoring of vital signs by trained medical professionals.
+After this step is complete, most centres encourage their clients to enter a drug rehab centre.
 Detox is not an end-all treatment for addiction but a first step.
 Most good hospitals have this service.
 Private centres also offer the service and have no waiting list and personalized care.

 If you are unsure whether a medical detox is necessary or would like to locate a private treatment facility, call or request a callback.
 Speak with one of our experienced referral counsellors.
-They will be able to answer your questions and advise the best treatment approach.
+They can answer your questions and advise you on the best treatment approach.
 They will guide you to the proper service.

 Not everyone requires this step of recovery from their misuse.
 However, those with heavy alcohol consumption and people with polydrug abuse usually need medical attention while detoxing.
-As well, individuals with medical conditions will need professional observation during any program.
-If you don’t know if you need this type of service, speak with our treatment referral counsellor for guidance.
+Individuals with medical conditions will also need professional observation during any program.
+If you don’t know if you need this service, speak with our treatment referral counsellor for guidance.